-While all three meals are offered, I usually prefer the lunch.
+While all three meals are offered, I usually prefer lunch – it’s the best time of day for a sit-down lunch.
 It’s a good break from the sun and the hustle and bustle of the parks.
 When my kids were younger, I especially appreciated the respite from walking.

 You’ll find that many families try to do walk-ins for the Crystal Palace character dining, but it’s very popular and is often full.
 Book as soon as possible to that 180 day point to get your preferred date and time.
 The Crystal Palace is my favorite Magic Kingdom character dining option.

 If you have princess lovers, you’ll probably want to make a reservation at Cinderella’s Royal Table.
 Located in Cinderella Castle right in the center of the Magic Kingdom, dining in this restaurant can be a dream come true.

 You’ll first greet Cinderella as you head into the restaurant, and then will be seated.
 There, you’ll be greeted by other princesses while you dine.
 Breakfast, lunch, and dinner is offered.
 This is a signature restaurant, so there is a dress code.
 If you are on the Disney Dining Plan, you’ll need to use two credits.

 The location can’t be beat, but it’s definitely expensive.
 Make sure that it’s something that your kids will really want to do, before making a reservation.
 It’s a small restaurant, so it’s definitely something you’ll want to book early because availability is limited.